-Eder has taught contemporary history at the Friedrich-Schiller-University Jena and was, until February 2019, a Feodor Lynen-Fellow of the Alexander von Humboldt Foundation at the History Department of New York University.
-He studied Modern History and American Studies at the Ludwig-Maximilians-University Munich, spent a year on a Fulbright Scholarship at the University of Nebraska-Lincoln, and holds a PhD in History from the University of Pennsylvania.
-Eder is the recipient of numerous research grants and fellowships and has received the Fraenkel Prize in Contemporary History of the Wiener Library, the Marko Feingold Dissertation Prize in Jewish Studies of the University of Salzburg, and the Betty M. Unterberger Dissertation Prize of the Society for Historians of American Foreign Relations.
-In 2018, he received Jena University’s teaching award for a seminar on memory in Germany and Israel, which brought together students from Jena and Jerusalem.
+Jacob Eder has received fellowships and grants from the Alexander von Humboldt Foundation, the Andrew W. Mellon Foundation, the Ernst-Abbe-Foundation, the Gerda Henkel Foundation, the German Academic Exchange Service (DAAD), the German Research Foundation (DFG), the German-American Fulbright Commission, the Jena Center 20th Century History, the Society for Historians of American Foreign Relations, the University of Pennsylvania, the Zeit-Stiftung Ebelin und Gerd Bucerius, and others.
+His book “Holocaust Angst” was a finalist for several awards and received the Fraenkel Prize in Contemporary History of the Wiener Library, the Marko Feingold Prize (Salzburg), and the Betty M. Unterberger Dissertation Prize of the Society for Historians of American Foreign Relations.
+In 2018, Eder received Jena University’s teaching award for a seminar on memory in Germany and Israel, which brought together students from Jena and Jerusalem.